Rendering Quality in Enscape

 High

 Setting the Rendering Quality “High” will improve the aforementioned procedures – lighting is calculated with even more precision, and reflections will hide less objects than on “Medium” setting.
+Fog looks more realistic when it is lit through complex geometry like vegetation or small holes.

 Rendering Quality - High